vatpac-technology/sops/docs/2607-update/index.md

 The Standard Assignable Departure Headings and Departure Frequencies are also changing.

+The lateral boundaries of the SY ADC CTR are also changing to match new CTA boundaries.

 Please see the **[Upcoming Sydney (YSSY) SOPs](/Sydney)** for full details about aerodrome operations.

 #### Bankstown Airport (YSBK) Changes
-Bankstown (YSBK) is located between YSWS and YSSY, and the new controlled airspace in the area has led to
+Bankstown (YSBK) is located between YSWS and YSSY, and the new controlled airspace in the area has led to profound changes to operations at the airport.

-New coded clearances have been introduced to facilitate aircraft movement in and out of the SY TCU, as well as new SIDs
+New coded clearances have been introduced to facilitate aircraft movement in and out of the SY TCU, as well as new SIDs.

+The lateral boundaries of the BK ADC CTR are also changing to match new CTA boundaries.

 Please see the **[Upcoming Bankstown (YSBK) SOPs](/Bankstown)** for full details about aerodrome operations.